HD 104304

 HD 104304 (24 G. Virginis) is a binary star system in the zodiac constellation Virgo.
 It has a combined apparent visual magnitude of 5.54, making it visible to the unaided eye under suitable viewing conditions.
 The system is located at a distance of 41 light-years from the Sun based on parallax measurements.
 The primary component has a stellar classification of G8 IV, which means that this is a subgiant star that has left the main sequence and has begun to evolve into a giant star.
 The secondary is a faint red dwarf star with a class of M4V.

 In 2007, a candidate planet was announced orbiting the primary.
 This was updated in 2010 when two independent papers announced the discovery of a common proper motion companion red dwarf.
-It is believed to have a mass of and spectral type of M4V although the spectrum has not been directly observed.
-The most likely orbit has a period of 48.5 years and an eccentricity of 0.29.
+It has a mass of and spectral type of M4V although the spectrum has not been directly observed.
+The components orbit around the center of mass with a period of 92.9 years and an eccentricity of 0.400.
 Further measurement will be needed to determine whether the star has a planetary companion, but further companions with masses above and separated by at least 3.9 au can be ruled out.